 The Puggle is a designer dog, whose parents are the Beagle and Pug.
-He is a great crossbreed who is both adorably cute and funny to be around.
-He is much healthier than his purebred Pug parent, but unfortunately it is also likely that he will inherit the flat Brachycephalic face.
-However, as long as he is closely monitored during exercise it does not seem to be as problematic for him as it is with the purebred Pug.
+They are great crossbreeds who are both adorably cute and funny to be around.
+Puggles are often compared as family pets against their Pug parent, due to their track record of having fewer health problems.
+Puggles typically inherit the flat Brachycephalic face of their Pug parent.
+However, as long your Puggle is closely monitored during exercise, it’s less likely to cause health problems, compared to the purebred Pug.

-He also inherits some of the best traits of the Beagle, meaning that he will generally be great with kids and an overall fun dog for your family.
-As with any smaller breed, you’ll need to be a little more gentle with the pug beagle mix as a puppy, but as he grows, you’ll be sure to have a medium-sized pup that’s easy to play with and be around.
+The Pug Beagle mix will also inherit some of the best traits of the Beagle.
+This means that they will generally be great with kids and an overall fun dog for your family.
+As with any smaller breed, you’ll need to be a little more gentle with them as puppies.
+As your pup grows, you’ll be sure to have a medium-sized pup that’s easy to play with and be around.

-His parents have created a perfect puppy product, and he is proving to be a popular designer dog across the world.
-So, without further ado, let’s jump straight into the life of a Puggle, and discover whether this guy would suit you and your lifestyle.
+Puggles are quite possibly the perfect puppy product.
+Over the last several years, their popularity has dramatically increased across the designer dog world.
+So, without further ado, let’s jump straight into the life of a Puggle, and discover whether this pup will suit you and your lifestyle.

 The Pug originates from the ancient lands of China and he was a firm favorite of the Royal Chinese families.
 It wasn’t until Dutch travelers were gifted a pair of Pugs from Chinese Royalty, that he travelled around the world and became popular with the masses from across the globe.

 In 2019, the American Kennel Club (AKC) ranked the Pug as the 28th most popular dog breed in America.
 He is part of the Toy Group, and he is described as charming, mischievous and loving, and this is where the Puggle gets his cheeky side from.
 Pugs are also popular designer dog parents, often mixed with other breeds like the Chug or the Hug.